 Investing in our Notes involves a high degree of risk.
 Before you invest in our Notes, you should be aware of various significant risks, including those described below.
 You should carefully consider these risks, together with all of the other information included in this prospectus, before you decide whether to make an investment in our Notes.
-The risks set forth below are not the only risks we face.
+The risks set forth below are the principal risks with respect to an investment in the Company generally and with respect to business development companies, they may not be the only risks we face.
 If any of the following risks occur, our business, financial condition and results of our operations could be materially adversely affected.
 In such case, you could lose all or part of your investment.